bcgov/platform-developer-docs/src/docs/database-and-api-management/database-backup-best-practices.md

 sort_order: 3
 ---

-# Database Backup Best Practices
+# Database backup best practices

 If something bad happens to your database, you will want to recover your application's data quickly, easily, and with up-to-date data.
 With that goal in mind, your data recovery plan should include these three considerations: